 Edward S. Curtis was tireless in his quest to document the living history of the North American Indian.
 For more than thirty years, he photographed over 125 tribes and published what has become the most in-depth and important ethnographic study of American Indian cultures.
-Published between 1907 and 1930, Curtis’s body of work, entitled “The North American Indian,” was comprised of twenty volumes and twenty portfolios, including 4,000 written pages of text, and over 2,000 hand-pressed photogravure images.
+Published between 1907 and 1930, Curtis’s body of work, entitled “The North American Indian,” was composed of twenty volumes and twenty portfolios, including 4,000 written pages of text, and over 2,000 hand-pressed photogravure images.

 Curtis’s quest began in the summer of 1900 when he journeyed to a Piegan medicine lodge on the plains of Montana.
 He witnessed one of the final Sun Dances – an ultimate, mystifying, and intensely affecting display of American Indian culture.
 In that hallowed medicine lodge, amid the drumming and chanting, the singing and dancing, the vision for his life’s work crystallized.